tfpauly/privacy-proxy/draft-private-access-tokens.md

 The Client then generates an HTTP POST request to send through the Mediator to the Issuer, with the AccessTokenRequest as the body.
 The media type for this request is "message/access-token-request".
-The Client includes the "Token-Origin" header in this request, whose value is ENCRYPTED_ORIGIN_NAME; and the "Anonymous-Origin-ID" header, whose value is ANON_ORIGIN_ID.
+The Client includes the "Token-Origin" header in this request, whose value is ENCRYPTED_ORIGIN_NAME as described in {{encrypt-origin}};
+and the "Anonymous-Origin-ID" header, whose value is ANON_ORIGIN_ID.
 The Client sends this request to the Mediator's proxy URI.
 An example request is shown below, where Nk = 512.

-TODO: Describe how the origin name is encrypted

 ~~~
 :method = POST